Originally published 5th April 2024 and updated 30th May 2024

 She described the groups as a way to relax which has a huge impact on her wellbeing – especially if it doesn’t run one week.

 “It is our routine, it’s in my head.
 At least I know I can relax when I get to the group.
 I don’t have to be in edge and be in Meerkat mode.
 It’s inclusive, friendly, relaxed and fun.
-I do have a laugh,” said Rebecca.
+I do have a laugh,” said Caz.

 “It’s got me out.
 I’ve made new friends.
 It’s made feel accepted and part of something.
 I’ve always been referred to as an ‘odd bod’, but now I’ve found my tribe and where I belong.